stakater/developer-handbook/content/iam/basics.md

 #### Client Credential

 The Client Credential grant type is designed exclusively for backend server to server operations.
 Think of it as a server’s username and password.
-Conceptually, it’s not far from how your application connects to other backend systems such as your database or Twilio.
+Conceptually, it’s not far from how your application connects to other backend systems such as your database or `Twilio`.
 The benefit is that your OAuth provider can return configuration information or other details within the token itself.

 Finally, since there’s not a user involved, it doesn’t support OpenID Connect.